 If headline inflation remains above the threshold, the RBI will go for another hike in interest rates, which can see short-term yields going above long-term yields in India also.
 However, this may be for a short period.
 We expect India to attract FDI as well as garner increased FII allocations for 2023.
 An increase in cash inflows should ease the liquidity position and soften interest rates.

 Will we see more CPs/CDs issued?

 Just like investors need to plan investments keeping in mind their financial goals, consumers of capital need to plan issues based on their business plans and appropriate capital structure.
 If an organization is going ahead with projects that require long-term capital commitments, then it makes sense to go for longer-term debt rather than raise short-term money at higher rates.
 However, if there is a capital crunch, then organizations can try to tide over the problem of delays in projects by raising money at higher rates for the short term, hoping to substitute it with long-term funds as liquidity improves.
 We might see some spike in the issue of Commercial Paper in the coming months.

 What will be the impact on Equity Investments?

-- Financial stocks: Banks, insurance companies and brokerages do well in high interest rate environments.
+- Financial stocks: Banks, insurance companies and brokerages do well in high-interest-rate environments.

-- Healthcare: Healthcare inflation generally outstrips the CPI index and investing in stocks that have pricing power to pass on this inflation to the customers is a good bet.
+- Healthcare: Healthcare inflation generally outstrips the CPI index and investing in stocks that have the pricing power to pass on this inflation to the customers is a good bet.

 - Consumer staples: The consumption story especially in the food and beverages, consumables, alcohol and tobacco area has been compelling as we came out of the pandemic.